-The use of a selvedge pattern, particularly of this nature, natural dyes and being woven in tartan makes the date of 1895 seem very unrealistic.
-1795 would be more in keeping with this type of plaid described in Fig 2.
+The use of a selvedge pattern, particularly of this nature, natural dyes and being woven in tartan makes the date of 1895 for this plaid suspect and 1795 would be more in keeping with the type of plaid shown in Fig 4.

 Marydale and Arisaig are about 20 miles apart in Antigonish County.
-For two plaids both using a previously unknown development of a traditional Scottish Highland weaving technique to be unrelated in some way seems very unlikely.
-Both use a single yarn for their warp and weft, are naturally dyed with similar colours, have a similar density (30 epi) and most importantly use the selvedge pattern around the whole plaid, a technique that I have termed 'total border pattern'.
+For two plaids both using a previously unknown development of a traditional Scottish Highland weaving technique to be unrelated in some way seems unlikely.
+Both use a singles yarn for their warp and weft, are naturally dyed with similar colours, have a similar density (30 epi) and most importantly use the selvedge pattern around the whole plaid, a technique that I have termed 'total border pattern'.
 There appears to be strong circumstantial evidence to suggest that they were produced by the same hand or at least from the same weaving circle.
-The dye analysis of the Gillies plaid suggests the use of sulfinated indigo which, if also used in the MacDonald (Jenny the Widow MacDonald), plaid would make the family's 1895 date even less likely.
-Small 1" samples of each colour from the fringe would established this.
+The dye analysis of the Gillies plaid suggests the use of sulfinated indigo which, if also used in the MacDonald (Jenny the Widow MacDonald), plaid would make that family's 1895 date even less likely.
+If small samples of each colour from the fringe were tested they would probably confirm this.